Under federal special education law, an IEP must provide “educational benefit.” But how much of an educational benefit does an IEP have to provide?

 NASDSE doesn’t take a direct position in the case.
 However, it does say the higher standard of “meaningful benefit” from IEPs is something schools already can and do provide.

 A decision in the Endrew F. case isn’t expected until spring or summer of 2017.
-No matter how the case turns out, it will have an impact on parents of kids with learning and thinking differences.
+No matter how the case turns out, it will have an impact on parents of kids with learning and attention issues.
 We’ll provide updates as more information becomes available.

 Learn about the difference between federal law and state law for special education.
 Read important passages in special education law.
 And get tips on how to make sure your child’s IEP is implemented properly.